iSOLveIT/mkdocs-gen/docs/datasheets/timi/timi-96-datasheet.md

 :   Dedicated Asynchronous Serial port receive pin, RX.
 Connect this pin to external serial device transmit (TX) signal.
 This pin is 5.0V tolerant.

 !!! note

     The serial UART output at the level of TTL 3.3V, however is 5V tolerant on the RX pin, so can accept communications from 5V devices.

+### I2C Interface

+The I2C peripheral operates up to 1 MHz, supporting standard mode, full speed, and fast mode.

+I2C clock output pin, SCL (IO1).
+Connect this pin to the SCL pin of an external I2C device.
+This is 3.3V tolerant only and must not be connected to 5V I2C buses.

+I2C data input/output pin, SDA (IO2).
+Connect this pin to the SDA pin of an external I2C device.
+This is 3.3V tolerant only and must not be connected to 5V I2C buses.

+No pull-up resistors are provided on TIMI-96, therefore external pull up resistors are required to be added by the User on the Breadboard/Bus.
+Typical pull up resistors to 3.3V are in the region of 4.7Kohm.

+!!! note

+    The TIMI-96 can only function as a Master in an I2C bus, therefore it cannot be an I2C Slave to a Host at this time.

 ### PWM Audio Output